What is Intercompany Loan?

 Challenges

-- One of the biggest challenges is to deal with the tax impacts of the intercompany loan agreements.
-Taxing authorities require the loan to be managed as per the market-driven interest rates i.e., at arm’s length price.
-In case arm’s length price is questioned by the taxing authorities, the lender, as well as borrower, may fall into the trouble of tax penalties, interests, or any severe costs.
-Thus, it seems easy for two companies to exchange the amounts in a fraction of seconds, but managing the tax front is not that easy in case of intercompany loans.
-Satisfy the tax authorities regarding base erosion & profit shifting, requires expertise.
+- One of the biggest challenges is dealing with the tax impacts of the intercompany loan agreements.
+Taxing authorities require the loan to be managed as per the market-driven interest rates, i.e., at arm's length price.
+In case arm’s length price is questioned by the taxing authorities, the lender and the borrower may fall into the trouble of tax penalties, interests, or any severe costs.
+Thus, it seems easy for two companies to exchange the amounts in a fraction of a second, but managing the tax front is not that easy in the case of intercompany loans.
+Satisfying the tax authorities regarding base erosion & profit shifting requires expertise.

 When are they Useful?